hknd23/idcempy/docs/CONTRIBUTING.md

 # How to request support

-Questions about IDCeMPy can be sent to <nkh8@psu.edu> or by opening a new issue.
+For questions about IDCeMPy, please contact <nkh8@psu.edu> or by open a new issue.

 # How to contribute